-The figure below highlights that the number of workers in the ECEC sector is projected to grow by around 20% between 2017 and 2022.
-This is a much higher rate of growth than projected for the school teaching sector, which has a projected growth of only 5% in the next 5 years.
+Figure 1 below indicates that the number of workers in the ECEC sector is projected to grow by around 20% between 2017 and 2022.
+This is a much higher rate of growth than projected for the school teaching sector, which has projected growth of only 5% in the next 5 years.